Conference Day Two

 Bridging Central Manufacturing & Patient Delivery Through Integrated Theranostics Centers to Fast-Track Clinical & Commercial Distribution

-• Geoffrey Johnson Associate Director- Comprehensive Cancer Center & Nuclear Medicine, Mayo Clinic
+• Geoffrey Johnson Associate Director & Chair of Radiopharmaceutical Trials, Mayo Clinic

 Synopsis